 Predator avoidance

 Predator avoidance could contribute to swimming behaviour of caribou in our system as well as others (Miller 2002).
-Unlike elsewhere in the range, wolves are extirpated from Newfoundland, including Fogo Island.
-In Newfoundland, coyotes are the primary (Bastille-Rousseau et al. 2016a).
-While predation by coyotes on adult female caribou is possible, it is relatively rare on Fogo Island (Webber and Vander Wal unpublished data). hereforean effect of predation on swimming behaviour is likely related to fine-scale encounters between coyotes and caribou which result in caribou swimming as a flight response.
+Unlike elsewhere in the range of caribou, wolves are extirpated from Newfoundland, including Fogo Island.
+In Newfoundland, coyotes are the primary predator of caribou (Bastille-Rousseau et al. 2016a).
+While predation by coyotes on adult female caribou is possible, it is relatively rare on Fogo Island (Webber and Vander Wal unpublished data).
+Therefore, any effect of predation on swimming behaviour is likely related to fine-scale encounters between coyotes and caribou which result in caribou swimming as a flight response.
 Alternatively, during calving, females may swim to small islands to give birth (Bergerud and Page 1987) or swim to islands with a calf at heel to avoid predation.
 Swimming with a calf at heel has been observed for caribou in freshwater lakes on Fogo Island (Webber and Vander Wal unpublished data), so we anticipate it may also be possible in the ocean.
 We suggest future studies assess encounter rates among caribou and coyotes to determine what proportion of encounters result in swimming behaviour.

 Our observations represent the most frequent and numerous swimming events for caribou in the ocean (for comparison see Table 1).
 While past observations (e.g. Miller 1995, 2002; Jeffery et al. 2007; Ricca et al. 2012) have noted the unique nature of caribou swimming in the ocean, we suggest that this behaviour is likely more common than previously thought for caribou living on oceanic islands.
 We posit forage limitation and density-dependent habitat selection is an ultimate explanation for why caribou swimming in the ocean while predator avoidance is a proximate explanation.
 Although our inference is limited to observations, we suggest that because swimming behaviour is so common in our system, that density-dependent habitat selection and predation are plausible mechanisms explaining swimming behaviour in Fogo Island caribou.